This easy peach crisp recipe takes just 10 minutes to prep and gives you soft, jammy peaches and a buttery, golden topping that stays crisp.

 Peach crisp is basically a peach crumble with a few extra ingredients.
 It has oats and chopped nuts added to the topping for more crunch and flavor.

-I don't recommend freezing peach crisp after it's baked or assembled, nor freezing the peach filling, as both will turn soggy.
+I don't recommend freezing peach crisp after it's baked or assembled, or freezing the peach filling, as both will turn soggy.
 However, the crisp topping can be frozen in an airtight bag for up to 3 months.

 You don't have to peel peaches to make a peach crisp - this is totally up to personal preference.
 Personally, I love the look of the skin contrasting with the flesh of the peaches, so I leave mine on.
 (Plus, who can be bothered to peel peaches?).
 But if you prefer, you can absolutely peel the skins off.

-More Comfort Desserts
+More Weeknight Desserts

 Recipe